 - It is important to understand as much as possible about the organization and the job to help you determine compatibility and to showcase your qualifications/

 - bring a list of job related references with you to the interview

-The Tips for Applying on Alberta Government Jobs (PDF, 1.1 MB) publication is an additional resource to help you prepare your cover letter and resume, as well as prepare yourself for a potential job interview.
+The Applying and Interviewing on Alberta Government Jobs: Tips and Resources (PDF, 1.5 MB) publication is an additional resource to help you prepare your cover letter and resume, as well as prepare yourself for a potential job interview.